 How much is your position worth?

-Perhaps employers prefer that salary information remains hidden behind smoke and mirrors, but if you want to ensure that you're receiving pay for what you're worth, you'll need to do some research.
+Employers might prefer salary information remains hidden, but if you want to ensure that you're paid for what you're worth, you'll need to do some research.

 In polite company, you're not supposed to discuss politics or paychecks.
 But that won't get you far in the real world.
 When it comes to job searching, pay is one of the most important qualifiers of a job, yet it's rarely discussed before a job offer is made, and negotiating for better pay can be difficult without a proven formula for why you deserve more.